One Month Left to Train for a Half Marathon

 Oh, and the race is held in the middle of Australian summer.
 So, the sun is fierce and the temperature can be punishing.

-I was not very well prepared for this race.
-In terms of training.
-But I had my race strategy worked out perfectly well.
+One thing that worked well for me: I had my race strategy worked out perfectly well.

 I had worked out where I wanted to be after 1 hour.
 And after 2 hours and after 3 hours.
-I wanted to be at the half-way point at 3 hrs 30.
+I wanted to be at the half-way point (28k) at 3 hrs 30.
+And I got there, almost to the minute.

 After that there was a huge climb following and I knew that would take extra time.

-But all I had to do was get to the 38km mark at the 5 hr mark.
-This gave me 3 hrs (180 minutes) for the final 18km.
+But all I knew I had to do between the 28k and the 38k mark, was get to the 38km mark at 5 hrs.
+This then gave me 3 hrs (180 minutes) for the final 18km.
 That was simple.
-Just stick to staying under 10 minutes per km on the remainder of the course which had a bit of undulation left in it, but nothing severe anymore.
+180 minutes for 18 km.
+10 min / km.
+Just stick to staying under 10 minutes per km on the remainder of the course.

 I was realistic about my fitness situation and adjusted my race plan accordingly.
 And it all worked out beautifully.